 As you get more comfortable with your camera, you should start using different shooting modes like: Shutter Priority Mode, Aperture Priority Mode, and Manual Mode.
-In Shutter Priority you can choose any Shutter Speed you want, the camera will choose the appropriate Aperture and ISO.
+In Shutter Priority you can choose any Shutter Speed you want, the camera will choose the appropriate Aperture.
+(You will need to enable Auto-ISO in the menu, so the camera will change the ISO too).
 This is great for Sports and Wildlife photography!
 In Aperture Priority mode you can choose the Aperture you want and the camera will choose the appropriate Shutter Speed and ISO.
 I use this mode for Portraits and Landscapes.
 On Manual Mode you can use whatever settings you want, the camera won't help you out (unless Auto ISO is enabled.)

 Keep in mind, all 3 settings are dependent on each other.
 If you increase your Shutter Speed, you will have to change your ISO or Aperture to compensate for the loss of light.

 Aperture literally means "hole, or opening."
 In photography, the Aperture refers to the opening in our lens.
 Changing the Aperture value changes the size of the lens' hole.
 When it is wide open (f/2.8), lots of light can come through.
 When using a very small aperture (f/22), only a little light will pass through the lens.
 The image below shows the aperture in my lens.
 In this case, it is showing an example of f/22.